jpdfri/rpitor/README.md

 * Download and use the _setup-image.sh_ script from this repo to create customized _installer-config.txt_ and _post-install.txt_ files
 	> bash setup-image.sh _Pi-hostname_ _root-password_ _git repo_

-If you don't pass any argument, the script will choose some for you
+If you don't pass any argument, the script will choose some for you.
+Note that the script will ask you if you want to checkout the "devel" branch and use more recent (albeit in testing) scripts.

 * Proceed with building the base image
 	> ./build.sh